Imperial Russian Army: Introduction of conscription

 Conscription in Russia was introduced by Peter the Great in December 1699, though reports say Peter's father also used it.
 The conscripts were called "recruits".
 They were not volunteers.

 Peter formed a modern regular army built on the German model, but with a new aspect: officers not necessarily from nobility, as talented commoners were given promotions that eventually included a noble title at the attainment of an officer's rank (such promotions were later abolished during the reign of Catherine the Great).
 Conscription of peasants and townspeople was based on quota system, per settlement.
 Initially, it was based on the number of households, later it was based on the population numbers.

 The term of service in the 18th century was for life.
 In 1793, it was reduced to 25 years.
 In 1834, it was reduced to 20 years plus five years in the reserve, and in 1855 to 12 years plus three years in the reserve.

+1730s–1740s

+In 1731, Field Marshal Christofor Münnich was appointed chairman of a commission aimed at reorganizing the army and finding ways to maintain it without placing an undue burden on the people.
+He drafted a new structure for the Guard, field, and garrison regiments; formed two new guards regiments—the Izmailovsky and the Horse Guards; introduced cuirassiers; separated the engineering branch from the artillery; and established the First Cadet Corps.
+He also took measures to standardise military uniforms and equipment and organised twenty regiments of the Ukrainian militia, drawn from the odnodvortsy (single-homesteaders) of the Belgorod and Sevsk districts.

+Münnich's successes on the battlefield include Danzig, Stavuchany and other victories over the Ottoman Turks.
+Field Marshal Peter Lacy achieved such successes as Azov, the Crimean campaign and Villmanstrand.